 List people include Mary Lou Williams, Marian McPartland, Norah Jones, and many more.
 Featuring famous women jazz musicians from 1930s, 50s, and more, this list has it all.While this isn't a list of all female jazz pianists, it does answer the questions "Who are the most famous female jazz pianists?" and "Who are the best female jazz pianists?"

-Age: Dec. at 70 (1933-2003)
+- Age: Dec. at 70 (1933-2003)

 - Age: Dec. at 70 (1937-2007)

-- Photo: user uploaded imageHolly Brook Hafermann (born February 23, 1986), known professionally as Skylar Grey, is an American singer and songwriter from Mazomanie, Wisconsin.
-In 2004, under the moniker Holly Brook, at the age of 17, she signed a publishing deal with Universal Music Publishing Group and a recording contract with Machine Shop Recordings.
-She would later release her debut album, Like Blood Like Honey, under the labels in 2006.
-In 2010, she co-wrote Eminem and Rihanna's hit single "Love the Way You Lie" alongside British record producer Alex da Kid, who subsequently signed Grey to his Interscope Records label imprint, Kidinakorner.
+- Photo: user uploaded imageHolly Brook Hafermann (born February 23, 1986), known professionally as Skylar Grey, is an American singer, songwriter, record producer and model from Mazomanie, Wisconsin.
+In 2004, at the age of 17, Grey signed a publishing deal with Universal Music Publishing Group and a recording contract with Machine Shop Recordings under the name Holly Brook.
+In 2006, she released her debut studio album Like Blood Like Honey, under the aforementioned labels.
+In 2010, Grey co-wrote Eminem and Rihanna's hit single "Love the Way You Lie", alongside Eminem and British record producer Alex da Kid, who subsequently signed Grey to his Interscope Records label imprint, Kidinakorner.
 Grey's second album, Don't... more on Wikipedia